uma-R2005/week-1/README.md

 # Week 1 - Day 2 Projects

-This day’s projects focus on understanding core Python concepts including data types, type casting, and variables.
+This day's projects focus on understanding core Python concepts including data types, type casting, and variables.
 These foundational concepts are demonstrated through a variety of practical and beginner-friendly scripts.

 ## Projects on datatypes in Python: